10-Q 1 wk-20230930.htm 10-Q wk-20230930

 Basis of Presentation and Principles of Consolidation

 Seasonality affects our revenue, expenses and cash flows from operations.
-Revenue from professional services has been higher in the first quarter as many of our customers file their 10-K in the first calendar quarter.
+Revenue from professional services is generally higher in the first quarter as many of our customers file their 10-K in the first calendar quarter.
 Our sales and marketing expense also has some degree of seasonality.
-With the exception of September 2020 and September 2021 when we transitioned to a virtual event, sales and marketing expense has historically been higher in the third quarter due to our annual user conference in September.
-In addition, the timing of the payments of cash bonuses to employees during the first and fourth calendar quarters may result in some seasonality in operating cash flow.
-The condensed consolidated financial information should be read in conjunction with “Management’s Discussion and Analysis of Financial Condition and Results of Operations” contained in this report and the consolidated financial statements and notes included in the Company’s Annual Report on Form 10-K for the fiscal year ended December 31, 2022 filed with the SEC on February 21, 2023.
+Sales and marketing expenses have historically been higher in the third quarter due to our annual user conference in September.
+In addition, the timing of cash bonus payments to employees during the first and fourth calendar quarters may result in some seasonality in operating cash flow.
+The condensed consolidated financial information should be read in conjunction with “Management’s Discussion and Analysis of Financial Condition and Results of Operations” contained in this report and the consolidated financial statements and notes included in the Company’s Annual Report on Form 10-K for the fiscal year ended December 31, 2023 filed with the SEC on February 20, 2024.

 The unaudited condensed consolidated financial statements include the accounts of Workiva Inc. and its wholly-owned subsidiaries.
 All intercompany accounts and transactions have been eliminated in consolidation.